Overview

 - Content Processing:

-- Parses issue description (ADF format → Markdown)
+- Parses issue description (ADF format → Markdown with embedded images)

 - Extracts metadata (status, priority, labels, etc.)